LKG LK Goodwin Co. Material Handling Equipment Toll Free: 1-800-343-2478

 are not recommended.
 If you can measure the angle of lift or the length and height of the sling as rigged, you can

 determine the properly rated sling for your lift.
+The Increased Tension method provides the increased tension as a

-What would be the rating of each sling
+Calculate rating of each sling

-rigged at this angle?
+rigged at this angle

-1. Determine the weight that the sling
+1. Determine the load weight (LW).
+1. Calculate the reduction factor (RF).

 a.
 Using the angle from horizontal,

-read across the Angle Chart to the
+read across the Angle Chart to

-corresponding number of the
+the corresponding number of the

 Reduction Factor column.